AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the religion they had espoused.
 To know that, in those dreadful times, they derived the divine optimism of universal deliverance from sin and sorrow from the teachings of Christ and his apostles, should predispose every modern to agree with them.
-On this point Allin, in *Universalism Asserted*, eloquently says:
+On this point **Allin**, in *Universalism Asserted*, eloquently says:

 \"The church was born into a world of whose moral rottenness few have or can have any idea.
 Even the sober historians of the later Roman Empire